crpalmer/pi-setup/README.txt

 sudo snap install rpi-imager

 Run the rpi-imager with the sd card inserted and install the Lite Raspberry Pi OS to it.
-After it is installed enable SSH:

-mkdir -p /tmp/mnt
-sudo mount /dev/sdi1 /tmp/mnt
-sudo touch /tmp/mnt/ssh
-sudo umount /dev/sdi1
+When setting up the install, enter a hostname, username / password, wifi credentials, enable SSH, etc.

-Insert the sdcard and boot up the pi with ethernet attached and then:
+Insert the sdcard and boot up the pi with ethernet attached (if possible) and then:

-[NOT WORKING - the create wpa_supplicant.conf was missing the network section] If you want to manually configure wifi instead of attaching an ethernet cable them add this file to /boot/wpa_supplicant.conf:

---

-ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
-country=US
-update_config=1

-network={
- ssid="palmer"
- psk="password"
-}

---

-before the first boot.
-Either way boot it and on the local computer run:
+If you have reusing a hostname that is already known clear the keys:

-ssh-keygen -f "/home/crpalmer/.ssh/known_hosts" -R raspberrypi ssh pi@raspberrypi
+ssh-keygen -f "/home/crpalmer/.ssh/known_hosts" -R HOSTNAME

- (password: raspberry)
+and then ssh to the machine.

 sudo raspi-config
-  * Advanced Options >> Expand filesystem
+  * Advanced Options >> Expand filesystem [probably not needed anymore]
-  * System >> Wifi set the AP name/password
-  * System >> Hostname
-  * Interfacing Options >> I2C >> Enable
-  * Locatization Options >> Change Timezone
   * Localization Options >> Change Locale to en_US.UTF-8 UTF-8 and use it as default

 Don't bother restarting and instead update the software: